BansheeStudio/PokemonWildsGen3Overhaul/README.md

 it has sped up so much work

 Main Contributor - Takies
-Thank you for the OW sprite re-colouring it fit so well into the Gen 3 world sytle
+Thank you for the OW sprite re-colouring it fit so well into the Gen 3 world style

 Contributor - TheBoss42x
 Thanks for the help with the stressful tiles not fitting & reporting them